Transformer for Partial Differential Equations' Operator Learning: Baseline details

 For FNO, when applying to 2D Navier-Stokes problem with relatively large number of data samples, we increase the number of modes in Fourier Transformation to 12 and increase the width (hidden dimension of network) to 32.
 This notably improves FNO-2D's performance.
-For G.T./F.T., on 2D Navier-Stokes problem we increase the hidden dimension size from 64 to 96 and extend the training epochs from 100 to 200 (150 on large dataset with 10000 training samples).
+For G.T./F.T., on 2D Navier-Stokes problem we increase the hidden dimension size from 64 to 96, and extend the training epochs from 100 to 200 (150 on large dataset with 10000 training samples).

-Below we provide a computational benchmark of different models on 2D Navier-Stokes equation.
-The benchmark was conducted on a RTX-3090 Ti GPU using PyTorch 1.8.1 and CUDA 11.0.
+Below we provide a computational benchmark of different models' training and inference efficiency on 2D Navier-Stokes equation.
+The benchmark was conducted on a RTX-3090 GPU using PyTorch 1.8.1 (1.7 for MWT) and CUDA 11.0.
 The number of training samples is 10000, with time horizon $T=30$, and the batch size is set to 10.

+Note that as many traditional numerical solvers do not support GPU or not optimized for GPU computation, and they can trade-off accuracy for faster runtime (e.g. adopting a coarse grid and time step), so it is hard to conclude the exact acceleration of learned solvers on different problems, but in general we can observe that for time-dependent system learned solvers are highly efficient as they can tolerate a very large time step size (usually 3-4 orders of magnitudes compared to solver).